Kong/kubernetes-configuration/docs/api-reference.md

-#### KongDataplaneCertificateAPISpec
+#### KongDataPlaneClientCertificateAPISpec

-KongDataplaneCertificateAPISpec defines the attributes of a Kong DP certificate.
+KongDataPlaneClientCertificateAPISpec defines the attributes of a Kong DP certificate.